By using this site, you agree to the Privacy Policy and Terms of Use.

 The Blackpool Illuminations in 2022 will occur from September 2 to January 2, 2023.

-Trams with lights, a tonne of photo-worthy locations, projection shows, building lights, and even trains and boats are decked out in colour.
+Trams with lights, a tonne of photo-worthy locations, projection shows, building lights, and even trains and boats are decked out in color.
 It’s a beautiful sight to witness at Christmastime since it makes you feel festive.

 In the UK, there are only eight tramways, one of which is in Blackpool.
 The Blackpool Tramway is an efficient method to get around Blackpool and an exciting way to explore the town and shoreline.